-UFO Hunter Spots ‘Face Of Jesus’ On Mars — Turin Shroud Sculpture Shows Aliens May Have Started Christianity, Conspiracy Theorists Claim
+UFO Hunter Spots ‘Face Of Jesus’ On Mars: Turin Shroud-Like Sculpture Shows Aliens May Have Started Christianity, Conspiracy Theorists Claim

 Waring is one of the leading proponents of the theory that Mars is currently populated by a race of humanoid aliens averaging about six-inches in height.
 The aliens have lived on Mars for millions of years during which they built advanced civilizations.

 The Inquisitr reported last June that alien hunters claimed to have found “absolute proof” of intelligent six-inch humanoid beings on Mars.
-YouTube alien hunter Paranormal Crucible claimed to have spotted a six-inch humanoid Martian peeping from behind a rock at the Curiosity rover exploring the Martian surface (see YouTube below).
+YouTube alien hunter Paranormal Crucible claimed to have spotted a six-inch humanoid Martian peeping from behind a rock at the Curiosity rover exploring the Martian surface (see the YouTube video below).

 “Interesting anomaly found by the rover, which looks like a little Martian.”